 Although present tax law significantly limits a taxpayer's ability to lock in capital gains without realizing the gains for tax purposes, there are still methods by which this can be accomplished.
-Please consult your BDO advisor for further guidance.
+Please consult your client service professional for further guidance.

-OUALIFIED SMALL BUSINESS STOCK
+QUALIFIED SMALL BUSINESS STOCK

 A non-corporate taxpayer can exclude specified percentages (50 percent, 75 percent or 100 percent depending on date of issuance) of any gain realized from the sale of "qualified small business stock" (QSBS).
+QSBS applies only to a sale or exchange of stock in a C corporation and it is not available to exclude gain on the sale or disposition of S corporation stock or partnership interest.
 To be eligible, the stock must be issued after August 10, 1993, and must have been held for more than five years.
 The gain eligible for this exclusion cannot exceed the greater of (i) ten times the taxpayer's basis in the stock disposed of during the year or (ii) \$10 million less the taxpayer's aggregate prior-year gains from the sale of the same corporation's stock.
 The includible portion of the gain is subject to a maximum tax rate of 28 percent, and a portion of the excluded gain is included as a tax preference in determining the taxpayer's liability (if any) for the AMT.

-However, the 100-percent exclusion is available only for qualified stock issued after September 27, 2010.
-If a 100-percent exclusion is available, no portion of the gain is subject to the AMT.
+However, the 100 percent exclusion is available only for qualified stock issued after September 27, 2010.
+If a 100 percent exclusion is available, no portion of the gain is subject to the AMT.